 A different magical view awaited around each corner, with plenty of photo ops.
 Arizona can be hot in the summer… hot.
 Although the canyon is much more relaxed than the surrounding desert, you may have to wait in the heat for your group’s turn to descend into the canyon.

 Bring along plenty of water and stay hydrated.

 See Related: Best Things to Do in Zion National Park

 Saguaro Lake, one of the best tourist attractions in Arizona, is located on the Salt River, about 40 miles from Phoenix.
 The scenic tropical mountains and lush green forest enclose the deep blue lake.

 It’s a splendid place to spend time with your family on the water.
-The shoreline extends to at least 22 miles on which you can enjoy fishing, kayaking, hiking, and much more.
-You can easily rent a boat, including a paddleboat, fishing boat, pontoon boat, and more, to enjoy the lake.
+The shoreline extends to at least 22 miles, on which you can enjoy fishing, kayaking, hiking trails, and much more.
+To enjoy the lake, you can easily rent a boat, including a paddleboat, fishing boat, pontoon boat, and more.